micbay/RaceTimerAndController/README.md

 In the presented configuration, the lap sensing input is simulated using buttons, but can be adapted to be used with a myriad of simple, circuit completion, or other type sensing methods that can be implemented in the physical lap gate.
 The working demo of this project uses two paper clips integrated into a mechanical lap counter to create a simple, yet effective lap sensor.

+See [Race Controller Operation](#Race-Controller-Operation) at the end of this document for menu navigation and general use.

 ![MainMenu](Images/ScreenShots/Main_Menu.png)
 ![Wiring Diagram](Images/FullSystem.png)
 ![Wiring Diagram](Images/Breadboard_4Racer.png)

 The original application for this controller was slot car racing, as such, the controller was designed expecting a dedicated lane/gate for each racer.
 The down side of this, if attempting to adapt for drone racing, is that each racer needs a dedicated gate, but in turn, this also means that the racing object is irrelevant and does not need to communicate its identity.
 > ***Code Snippets in Readme** - the code snippets shown in this readme file are not meant to be cut and paste working examples.
-They are only illustrating the general setup and syntax for usage using the implementation in this project as a reference.*
+They are used only to illustrate the syntax for general setup and usage.
+For working code, reference the releated sections of the actual project code in `RaceTimerAndController.ino`*
 > ***Note on Reference Sources** - All links are for reference only and are not to be taken as an endorsement of any particular component supplier.
 I attempt to reference official Arduino resources whenever possible, but this is also not an endorsement for or against using the Arduino store.*

 ### **Prerequisites**